 Public Way: Any public highway, street, sidewalk, alley, parking lot, or frozen body of water.
 Includes both the traveled portion of a road and the sides or shoulder of a road up to the boundary of abutting property owners.

 Registrant: Any person who has legally registered an OHRV or snowmobile through an agent and has a registration certificate and decal set recorded in their name with the Department.

 Resident: A person who has not claimed residency in any other state for any purpose.
 Presentation of a valid N.H. driver’s license or N.H. non-driver photo ID is required to prove residency.

-Trail Connector: A specific part of an OHRV trail within a state highway right-of-way authorized by DOT.
-Contact Bureau of Trails for approved list.
+Trail Connector: A specific part of an OHRV or snowmobile trail within a state highway right-of-way authorized by the N.H.
+Department of Transportation.